russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Querying Multiple Tables.md

 It would be more useful to be able to list countries – and then navigate down to the many cities that belong to the selected country.

-This is an example of loading from the database when a one to many relationship exists, and is equivalent to running this SQL statement, which you learned how to do earlier this year:
+This is an example of loading from the database when a one to many relationship exists, and is equivalent to running this SQL statement:

 ```sql
 SELECT